If you’re an entrepreneur—especially in the technology space—you’ve most likely heard about the lean startup movement.

 The purpose of an MVP is to allow you to launch your product or service into the market as quickly as possible to hear what your market thinks before you spend a lot of time and money building what you think they want or need.
 It also allows you to make sure you’re targeting the right market.

-Palo Alto Software is a software company that creates content and tools that help small businesses and entrepreneurs grow their businesses faster by being thoughtful about the way they budget, forecast, pitch, plan, and track their growth.
+Palo Alto Software (makers of LivePlan) is a software company that creates content and tools that help small businesses and entrepreneurs grow their businesses faster by being thoughtful about the way they budget, forecast, pitch, plan, and track their growth.

-The purpose of launching a Minimum Viable Product is to allow you to launch a product or service into the market as quickly and efficiently as possible to hear what your market thinks before you spend a lot of time and money building what you think they want or need.
+The purpose of launching a minimum viable product is to allow you to launch a product or service into the market as quickly and efficiently as possible to hear what your market thinks before you spend a lot of time and money building what you think they want or need.
+It’s a form of market research and idea validation.

 I’ve helped put deals together that took months and months, yet when the deal was done, one or both markets didn’t respond as both parties had hoped, resulting in a waste of time, money, and potentially reputation.

-This is why I developed this MVP approach to doing deals.
+This is why I developed the following tenets as an MVP approach to doing deals.

-Note: These tenants apply nicely in the online sales and marketing space.
+Note: These tenets apply nicely in the online sales and marketing space.
 Actual implementation may vary for other industries and markets.

 1. Missions and markets must align—this establishes trust among markets